Reelin' In the Years

-"Reelin' In the Years" (sometimes titled "Reeling In the Years") is a song by American rock band Steely Dan, released as the second single from the band's debut album, Can't Buy a Thrill (1972).
-It reached No. 11 in the Billboard Hot 100 chart.
+"Reelin' In the Years" (sometimes titled "Reeling In the Years") is a song by American rock band Steely Dan, released as the second single from their 1972 debut album, Can't Buy a Thrill.
+It peaked at No. 11 on the US Billboard Hot 100 chart and at No. 15 in Canada.

 Writing and performance

 The song was written by Donald Fagen and Walter Becker and features Fagen on vocals.
 In 2009, Rolling Stone described the track as "a prime early example of what would become the Dan's trademark vibe, marrying a sardonic kiss-off to an ex to a bouncy shuffle groove, and adding on some white-hot guitar dazzlement courtesy of Elliott Randall to bring the whole thing home."
-In the same interview, Fagen said "It's dumb but effective," and Becker said "It's no fun."
+In the same interview, Fagen said "It's dumb but effective", and Becker said "It's no fun."

 Guitar solo

-The guitar solo on the original recorded version, by session player Elliott Randall, was recorded in one take.
-It has reportedly been rated by Led Zeppelin guitarist Jimmy Page as his favorite solo of all time, and he scored it 12/10.
+The guitar solo on the original recorded version was recorded in one take.
+It has been rated by Led Zeppelin guitarist Jimmy Page as his favorite solo of all time, and he scored it 12/10.
 In 2016 the solo was ranked the 40th best guitar solo of all time by the readers of Guitar World magazine.

 The four-channel quadraphonic mix of the recording has extra lead guitar fills not heard in the more common two-channel stereo version.

 Reception

 On its release in 1973, Billboard said: "Easy sounding guitar solos lead into an easy sounding piano break which supports the voices extolling about culling life's experiences from tears to time."
-Cash Box called it a "winner highlighted by some expert guitar playing."
+Cash Box called it a "winner highlighted by some expert guitar playing".
+Record World said that "Another winner from their Can't Buy A Thrill LP should reel in whopping sales."
+Disc Magazine stated the song "is the most instantly likeable of the package and would make a strong single".

-The song was a No. 11 hit on the Billboard Singles Chart in May 1973.
-In March 2005, Q magazine placed the recording at No. 95 in its list of the 100 Greatest Guitar Tracks.
+The song peaked at number 11 on the Billboard Hot 100 in May 1973.
+In March 2005, Q magazine placed the recording at number 95 in its list of the 100 Greatest Guitar Tracks.